cloudfoundry-incubator/cflocal/README.md

                      modified, or moved during staging into the specified directory.
 The directory is mounted elsewhere in the container.
 No files are deleted.
                      Default: false
+   -e             If buildpacks are explicitly specified then select one of
+                     them using the buildpack detection process instead of applying all of them using the multi-buildpack process.
+                     Default: false
    -s <app>       Use the service bindings from the specified remote CF app
                      instead of the service bindings in local.yml.